ShrikaShandilya/Punya/README.md

 ## GREENCOIN

-This repo holds an API (backend) and an extension, along with a website (frontend)
+This repo holds an API (backend -> Java) and an extension, along with a website (frontend -> Python)